Fourier-Mukai and autoduality for compactified Jacobians. I: Proof of Theorem D

-\un{CLAIM 2:} $A_{\L}^{*,\tau}$ is an isomorphism.
+\un{Claim 2:} $A_{\L}^{*,\tau}$ is an isomorphism.

-Indeed, since $A_{\L}^{*,\tau}$ is a birational map between two integral schemes which is an isomorphism in codimension one (by Claim 1) and the codomain is normal and locally factorial (being smooth by Theorem \ref{T:univ-rings}\eqref{T:univ-rings2} and Fact \ref{F:ungenJac}), we deduce that $A_{\L}^{*,\tau}$ is a local isomorphism by Van der Waerden's theorem on the purity of the ramification locus (see \cite[(21.12.12)]{EGAIV4}).
-In particular, $A_{\L}^{*,\tau}$ is quasi-finite.
-Moreover, since $A_{\L}^{*,\tau}$ is birational (by Claim 1) and separated (which follows from the fact that $\Pic^{\tau}(\ov{J}_{\X}(\un q))\to \Spec R_X$ is separated by Theorem \ref{T:Pic-univ}\eqref{T:Pic-univ2}, see \cite[Cor.
-4.6(e)]{Har}) and the codomain is normal (being smooth), we deduce that $A_{\L}^{*,\tau}$ is an open embedding by Zariski's main theorem (see \cite[(4.4.9)]{EGAIII1}).
+Indeed, observe that $J(\X)$ is integral and regular by Fact \ref{F:ungenJac} while $\Pic^{\tau}(\ov{J}_{\X}(\un q))$ is integral and separated over $\Spec R_X$ by Theorem \ref{T:Pic-univ}.
+Therefore, the same argument used in Claim 2 of the proof of Theorem \ref{T:isobetauniv} gives that $A_{\L}^{*,\tau}$ is an open embedding.
 Since we know that $A_{\L}^{*,\tau}$ is surjective, we deduce that $A_{\L}^{*,\tau}$ is an isomorphism, q.e.d.

-From diagram \eqref{E:Abel-dia} and Claim 2, we deduce that the open embedding $i$ must be an equality.
-By considering the central fiber of $i$, the theorem now follows.
+From diagram \eqref{E:Abel-dia} and Claim 2, we deduce that the open embedding $i$ must be an equality, q.e.d.

 \end{proof}